19921993/Test_Project/README.md

 # Resolver_Project

-Basic cucumber BDD framework used for running automation tests on IntelliJ.
+The provided information describes a basic Cucumber BDD (Behavior-Driven Development) framework used for running automation tests on IntelliJ.
+Here's a breakdown of the different components and features mentioned:

-Running locally
+1. Running Locally:

-To run locally and generate HTML reports, use this maven goal verify.
-HTML reports should be generated under target/cucumber-html-reports
+   - To run the tests locally and generate HTML reports, you need to use the Maven goal `verify`.
+This will trigger the execution of the Cucumber tests, and the HTML reports will be generated in the `target/cucumber-html-reports` directory.

-Tags
+2. Tags:

-You can pass a custom tag using CukesRunner Java class.
-Available tags are @smoke, @regression, @test01, @test02, @test03, @test04, @test05, @test06.
+   - Tags are used to categorize and selectively run specific scenarios or features.
+The framework supports custom tags such as `@smoke`, `@regression`, `@test01`, etc. You can pass these tags using the `CukesRunner` Java class to execute specific test scenarios.

-Browsers
+3. Browsers:

-You can pass change using config.properties file.
-Available browsers are chrome, firefox, headless-chrome.
+   - The framework supports different browsers for test execution, which can be configured using the `config.properties` file.
+Available browser options include `chrome`, `firefox`, and `headless-chrome`.

-POM
+4. POM (Page Object Model):

-This framework implements Page Object Model.
-Under pages package there is Test_Page Java class.
+   - The framework implements the Page Object Model design pattern.
+Under the `pages` package, you'll find the `Test_Page` Java class.
+This class contains the definition and methods related to locating web elements on the page.
+It also provides dynamic methods to interact with and return web elements.

-This class has all the WebElements has been located and some methods it helps to create and return WebElements dynamiclly
+5. Features:

-Features
+   - The automation scripts for all test cases are defined in the feature files.
+These feature files are written in Gherkin language, which is a human-readable format that can be understood by both technical and non-technical stakeholders.

-You can find the automation script for all test cases under the features file It designs for tech-people and non tech-people
+6. StepDefs:

-StepDefs
+   - The StepDefs package contains the Selenium code for the test cases.
+It includes the step definitions that map the Gherkin steps to the corresponding automation actions.
+Additionally, there is a `Hooks` Java class that helps set up the driver before each step and close it after each step.
+It also captures screenshots in case of errors or defects, which can be viewed in the HTML reports.

-You can find the selenium code for the test cases under this package There is Hooks Java class it helps to set-up the Driver before any step and close it after any step.
-In case if there is a error or defect it will take a screenshot for it and you can see it in the HTML report
+7. Utility:

-Utility
+   - The Utility package includes a `Driver` class responsible for creating a web driver instance for each step.
+It ensures that a new driver is used for each test scenario.
+Additionally, there is a `ConfigurationReader` class that reads configurations from the `config.properties` file.

-It has driver class to create a web driver for every step.
-And this package has configuration Reader to read from config.properties
+Overall, this framework provides a structured approach to writing and executing Cucumber-based BDD tests using Selenium for web automation.
+It incorporates best practices like the Page Object Model for better maintainability and reusability of code.
+The HTML reports and screenshot capturing enhance the test reporting and debugging capabilities.